kyutai-labs/moshi/README.md

  [Moshi][moshi] is a speech-text foundation model and **full-duplex** spoken dialogue framework.
  It uses [Mimi][moshi], a state-of-the-art streaming neural audio codec.
-Mimi processes 24 kHz audio, down to a 12.5 Hz representation with a bandwidth of 1.1 kbps, in a fully streaming manner (latency of 80ms, the frame size), yet performs better than existing, non-streaming, codec like [SpeechTokenizer](https://github.com/ZhangXInFD/SpeechTokenizer) (50 Hz, 4kbps), or [SemantiCodec](https://github.com/haoheliu/SemantiCodec-inference) (50 Hz, 1.3kbps).
+Mimi processes 24 kHz audio, down to a 12.5 Hz representation with a bandwidth of 1.1 kbps, in a fully streaming manner (latency of 80ms, the frame size), yet performs better than existing, non-streaming, codecs like [SpeechTokenizer](https://github.com/ZhangXInFD/SpeechTokenizer) (50 Hz, 4kbps), or [SemantiCodec](https://github.com/haoheliu/SemantiCodec-inference) (50 Hz, 1.3kbps).

  Moshi models **two streams of audio**: one corresponds to Moshi, and the other one to the user.